The Safest and Most Dangerous Places in Downtown Crossing, Boston, MA: Crime Maps and Statistics

 Is Downtown Crossing, Boston, MA Safe?

-The D grade indicates that the rate of crime is higher than that of the average US neighborhood.
-Downtown Crossing ranks in the 19th percentile for safety, meaning it is safer than 19% of neighborhoods but less safe than 81%.
-This analysis applies only to Downtown Crossing's official city boundaries.
+The D overall grade blends the violent, property, and other grades shown above into one measure, set against the average US neighborhood, where Downtown Crossing's combined rate is higher than the norm.
+Downtown Crossing sits in the 19th percentile, ahead of 19% of neighborhoods and behind 81%.
+The grade covers only Downtown Crossing's official city boundaries.
 See the table below for nearby neighborhoods.

-The crime rate in Downtown Crossing is 60.34 per 1,000 residents in the typical year.
-Downtown Crossing Residents generally consider the northwest part of the neighborhood to be the safest.
-Your chance of being a victim of crime in Downtown Crossing varies by area - ranging from 1 in 5 in the south areas to 1 in 35 in the northwest.
+The overall crime rate in Downtown Crossing is 60.34 per 1,000 residents in a typical year.
+Residents generally consider the northwest part of the neighborhood the safest.
+Your chance of being a victim ranges from 1 in 5 in the south areas to 1 in 35 in the northwest.

-When looking at total crime counts (rather than per capita rates), the central parts of Downtown Crossing, Boston, MA see the most incidents - about 146 per year.
-In contrast, the southwest part of the neighborhood has the fewest, with approximately 5 crimes annually.
+Counting total incidents instead of per-capita rates, the central parts of Downtown Crossing, Boston, MA report the most crime, about 146 cases per year.
+The southwest part reports the fewest, around 5 per year.

 The Cost of Crime™ in Downtown Crossing, Boston, MA

-The total projected cost of crime in Downtown Crossing for 2025 is $5,736,406.
-This translates to approximately $773 per resident and $1,324 per household.
-On average, crime-related costs account for 0.6% of the median household income in Downtown Crossing.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in Downtown Crossing for 2025 is $5,736,406, about $773 per resident and $1,324 per household.
+That equals 0.6% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 57.5%